 - Students can ask their Student Coordinator to contact the Wellbeing Team to arrange to meet with them as soon as possible.
 If a Wellbeing Team member is not immediately available, the Student Coordinator can arrange to make an appointment to enable support to be provided as soon as possible.
 No questions will be asked about the reason for an appointment.

-- Students are welcome to visit the Wellbeing Centre during recess, lunchtime, during a study period, or after school.
+- Students are welcome to visit the Wellbeing Centre during recess, lunchtime, during a study period, or after school, and make an appointment.